The 11 Most Asked Questions About Dutch Food

 Believe it or not, a Dutch treat may differ from a split bill.

 Waffles with cherries and whipped cream is a Dutch treat that you find primarily in the south of the Netherlands, particularly in Limburg, where it is considered a regional specialty.
-The waffle and cherries are warmed to make them particularly tasty and are best with lots of whipped cream.
-Yes, it will mean many calories, but calories are what you need on a cold Dutch winter day.
+The waffles and cherries are warmed to make them particularly tasty and are best with lots of whipped cream.
+Yes, it will mean many calories, but you need calories on a cold Dutch winter day.

 The Dutch are fond of snacks, especially fried ones.
-So if you join a group of Dutch during happy hour, the chances are that you will skip dinner if you have enjoyed the full range of Dutch snacks.
-So what are the three most popular Dutch snacks?
+So, if you join a group of Dutch during happy hour, you will probably skip dinner if you have enjoyed the full range of Dutch snacks.
+So, what are the three most popular Dutch snacks?

-3. Potato chips and peanuts are the standard snacks in every Dutch bar and café.
+Potato chips and peanuts are the standard snacks in every Dutch bar and café.
 They are usually on the house and served with your first drink.
-After that, you can continue snacking as much as you like because you will drink more with a filled stomach.
+After that, you can continue snacking as much as you like because you will drink more with a full stomach.

-Pancakes are an absolute favorite of children and so beloved that it is often the first dish they like to prepare themselves because pancakes are also easy to make.
+Pancakes are children’s favorite and so beloved that they are often the first dish they like to prepare themselves because they are also easy to make.

 Pancakes are not eaten for breakfast in The Netherlands, like in Anglo-Saxon cultures, but during dinner as a treat for children.
 They are sweetened with (lots of) powdered sugar or sweet syrup.
 If you insist on trying pancakes as an adult, go for pancakes with cheese and bacon.

 Poffertjes is the Dutch version of tiny pancakes, again consumed with powdered sugar.
-The kids will love it and can still handle the carbohydrates that go along with it.
-Poffertjes are not often seen anymore and are slowly fading away, which will benefit this country’s overall health.
+The kids will love it and can still handle the carbohydrates that accompany it.
+Poffertjes are not often seen anymore and are slowly fading away, benefiting this country’s overall health.

 Raw herring is the quintessential example of Dutch street food.
-I have friends who insist that herring needs to be consumed with vodka, but I figure they are more interested in vodka than herring.
-So if you want to feel like a real Dutchman, grab the herring by the tail and consume the herring bite by bite until only the herring’s tail is left.
+Friends insist that herring must be consumed with vodka, but I figure they are more interested in it than herring.
+So, if you want to feel like a real Dutchman, grab the herring by the tail and consume the herring bite by bite until only the tail is left.

 You can find fresh herring in fish shops and on street markets everywhere.
 Once you have eaten one, you will recognize the herring smell immediately and, maybe, will become as hooked to herrings as the Dutch are.
 Herring is at its best in early summer, and the arrival of the fleet of fish cotters with the first herring catch of the new season is a major event in Dutch harbors.